-The City has begun the process of developing a Sea Level Rise Adaptation Plan that will assess the City's vulnerabilities to sea level rise and analyze the feasibility, economic impacts, and environmental consequences of various adaptation strategies for the low-lying and coastal bluff areas of the City.
-Findings from the plan will be incorporated into the policies and development standards of the City's Local Coastal Program.
-In 2016, the City was awarded grant funds from the California Coastal Commission for development of a Sea Level Rise Adaptation from 2017 through spring of 2019.
-Development of the plan will involve stakeholder involvement and a public outreach program.
-The first public workshop is anticipated to occur in November, 2018.
+The City has begun the process of developing a Sea Level Rise Adaptation Plan that will evaluate the City's vulnerabilities to sea level rise and analyze the feasibility, economic impacts, and environmental consequences of various adaptation strategies to address impacts in the low-lying and coastal bluff areas of the City.
+Findings from the plan will be incorporated into the policies and development standards in the City's Local Coastal Program.
+The plan is part of a program funded by the California Coastal Commission and California Coastal Conservancy to assist local governments in meeting new State requirements addressing sea level rise.
+Development of the plan involves stakeholder involvement, a public outreach program, and input from a Sea Level Rise Adaptation Plan Subcommittee.

-For more information on the Sea Level Rise Adaptation Plan please contact Melissa Hetrick, Project Planner, City of Santa Barbara Planning Division at email@example.com or 805-564-5470 ext.
+For more information on the Sea Level Rise Adaptation Plan please contact Melissa Hetrick, Project Planner at firstname.lastname@example.org or 805-564-5470 ext.
 4556.

 The Draft Sea Level Rise Vulnerability Assessment, along with associated draft hazard maps, is availablehere.